-To further safeguard the independence of the auditor, the Company's Statutes stipulate that the General Shareholders' Meeting cannot dismiss the auditors before the expiration of their appointment term unless there is just cause.
+As an additional mechanism to ensure the independence of the auditor, the Bylaws state that the AGM cannot revoke the auditors before the end of their appointed period without just cause.
 (C.1.30)

 The Audit and Control Committee is responsible for establishing relations with the auditor to receive information on any issues that could jeopardise its independence, as well as any other matters related to the audit process.
 In any case, the Committee must annually receive from the external auditors a declaration of their independence in relation to the Group, along with information on any additional services of any kind provided to the Group by the external auditor or entities or individuals linked to them.
-Before the audit report is issued, the Audit Committee will produce a report evaluating the auditor's independence.
-This report will include an assessment of any additional services provided by the auditor, beyond the statutory audit, both individually and collectively, in relation to the independence rules or auditing regulations.
+Subsequently, the Committee will issue, prior to the release of the audit report, an opinion on the independence of the auditor, which will include an assessment of the provision of non-audit services mentioned, both individually and collectively, in relation to the independence regime or the applicable auditing regulations.
 (C.1.30)

-7 7 28% 28% Individual Consolidated Individual Consolidated Number of uninterrupted years of PWC as account auditor (C.1.34) % of years audited total years audited oy PWC out of the (C.1.34)
+7 7 28 3% 28 % $\rightarrow$ Individual $\rightarrow$ Consolidated $\rightarrow$ Individual $\rightarrow$ Consolidated $\rightarrow$ Number of uninterrupted years of PWC as account auditor (C.1.34) $\rightarrow$ % of years audited by PWC out of the total years audited (C.1.34)

-The audit firm performs other work for the Company and/or its group other than the audit work:
+$\checkmark$ The audit firm performs other work for the Company and/or its group other than the audit work:

-(C.1.32) CaixaBank Subsidiaries Group total Amount of non-audit work (thousands of €) 1,437 202 1,639 % Amount of non-audit work / Amount of audit work 42% 6% 24%
+(C.1.32) CaixaBank Subsidiaries Group total Amount of non-audit works (thousands of €) 1,437 202 1,639 % Amount of non-audit works / Amount of audit works 42% 6% 24%